jerome-trc/biomorph/ATTRIB.md

 The [ZJSON library](https://github.com/RicardoLuis0/ZJSON) is courtesy of [RicardoLuis0](https://github.com/RicardoLuis0) and used under the MIT license.

+The Impactor Gauntlet's state machine is derived from code written by Realm667 user TheDoomedArchvile.

 The GLDEFS for the Plasma Globule were devised by Realm667 user Robot J.

 The GLDEFS and state machines for the Proximity Mine were devised by MG_Man, Hidon, Theshooter7, Jimmy91, Arachnotron II, and Blzut3.